mouuff/GoSubAI/README.md

 ### Features:
 - **Configurable Automation**: Define your own prompts to process subtitles.
+- **Context aware**: You have the ability to create prompts that consider previous title sentences for a more coherent translation.
 - **Modularity**: Choose your preferred AI model.
 - **SRT support**: Easily import & export subtitles to SRT format.